projectsbyif/openapis/pages/appendix-potential-design-patterns-for-open-apis-in-the-utilities-sector.md

 ![Two phone screens, one showing a single broadband bill and the other showing broadband, electricity, water and council tax on one screen](http://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/BillsBox_screen-23_v1.jpg)

-## Add another person to an account
+## Adding another person to an account

 Codes generated to share the rights and responsibilities for a bill and shared data.